root-foundation/root/README.md

 As [discussed earlier](#networktoken), the network itself holds a token: the *NetworkToken*.
 The individual and the collective are structurally _intertwined_: users hold stakes in the NetworkToken, and the NetworkToken holds stakes in all users. **When _anyone_ creates value for the network, _everyone_ benefits.**

+[Personal tokens](#personal-token) and the [NetworkToken](#networktoken) were introduced earlier as financial instruments, but their true power lies in representing potential across _all_ activities: financial, social, and beyond.

 ## True value

 RootNet enables us to represent what we *truly* value.